Whispering to Witches

 Whispering to Witches is British writer Anna Dale's first novel, published in 2004 by Bloomsbury Publishing.
-It is a magical mystery adventure intended for youngsters age 8–12.
+It is a magical mystery adventure intended for children age 8–12.
 It was publisher Bloomsbury's main title for Autumn 2004 and was scheduled for distribution in the UK, the United States, Germany, and other countries.

 The book is drawn from her 2001 Master's dissertation in writing for children.

 The story follows the adventures of a young boy named Joe Binks who makes the acquaintance of a young witch nicknamed Twiggy.
-The two are caught up in a whirlwind of magical adventures and mysteries as they search for the evil being who is trying to halt the spreading of the magical community, thus ceasing the existence of witches forever.
+The two are caught up in a whirlwind of magical adventures and mysteries as they search for the evil being who is trying to halt the spread of the magical community, thus ceasing the existence of witches forever.

 Plot summary

 When Joe Binks' father, Nicholas Binks, announces to him that they will not be spending Christmas together in London, Joe is distraught.
 Joe's Great-aunt Adelaide has taken a fall, and Nick is going to spend time with her because she's not doing well.
 Joe boards a train in King's Cross Station heading for Canterbury so that he can spend the Holidays with his mother, Merle, and her new family (Joe's stepdad, Gordon, and his younger sister, Esme).

 While on the train, Joe makes the acquaintance of a woman with black hair wearing a pink woolen suit filling out a crossword puzzle with a marble green fountain pen, and a man in a pinstriped suit with an S-shaped tattoo on his wrist talking on a cellular phone.
 The three exchange light small talk, and the woman points out that Joe dropped his ticket on the ground.
 Shortly after retrieving his ticket, a glamorous woman wearing a black velvet coat sits down next to Joe.
 She carries a cat basket on her lap with two rats in it.
-The lights in the car go out, and Joe seems to notice several flashes of light, that show two rats fighting a snake that appears to be the same colour as the fountain pen, and the other two adults have vanished.
+The lights in the car go out, and Joe seems to notice several flashes of light that show two rats fighting a snake the same colour as the fountain pen, and the other two adults have vanished.
 Shortly after, Joe exits the train.

 A stoutly woman wearing a long black dress and a navy blue coat rudely collects Joe's ticket, and scurries away.
 Joe then meets two people who work at the train station, who inform Joe that he's gotten off at the wrong stop, and that he gave his ticket to an imposter.
 They provide him with a tricycle that he may use to ride home to his mother's house.
 As he begins his journey home, Joe notices the tricycle has a mind of its own as it rushes him away to a building on Weaver's Street with a crooked chimney and purple door.